AI Engineering Goes Visual part 2: Building an LLM RAG with PyFlyde & LangChain

 • Embedding data flows into conventional Python applications.

-Reflecting on Flow-Based Programming
+Reflecting on Flow-Based Programming and Flyde

 Flow-based programming offers a unique approach to Data and AI Engineering.
 It aligns perfectly with the flow-based nature of data pipelines, providing a powerful tool for designing, structuring, and visualizing applications.
 This approach simplifies onboarding, enhances collaboration, and makes the development process more enjoyable.

 However, it’s important to acknowledge that tools like Flyde and PyFlyde are still in their early stages.
 While they are excellent for learning, prototyping, and small to medium-sized projects, they may not yet be suitable for large-scale or corporate environments due to potential bugs and stability issues.
+As the time goes by and more people battle test them, eventually these tools may become the mainstream, given how naturally they fit into the agentic development workflow.

 Embracing AI Coding Assistants